Billy Squier: Commercial success: Don't Say No and Emotions in Motion (1981–1983)

 Following a small but fairly successful summer tour with Alice Cooper in 1980, Squier got in contact with Queen guitarist Brian May and asked him to produce his next album.
 Due to scheduling conflicts, May declined, but he recommended Reinhold Mack, who had produced Queen's most recent album The Game.
 Squier and Mack joined forces to produce Don't Say No, which earned rave reviews and spawned three hit singles.
 The first, "The Stroke," became his breakthrough hit, hitting Top 20 in the US and reaching the top five in Australia, as well as charting high in Canada and in Britain, where the song remains his only chart entry.
 "In the Dark" and "My Kinda Lover" were successful follow-ups.
 The album also includes "Lonely Is the Night", which became a radio favorite and one of his signature songs, despite not being released as a single (however, in Britain, it was the B-side for "In the Dark").
 Squier was also popular on the new MTV cable channel, where his straightforward performance-based videos received heavy rotation.
-Don't Say No peaked at No. 5 on the Billboard 200 and lasted well over two years on the chart, eventually selling over 4 million copies in the US alone, making it Squier's most commercially successful album.
+Don't Say No peaked at No. 5 on the Billboard 200 and lasted well over two years on the chart, eventually selling over four million copies in the US alone, making it Squier's most commercially successful album.

 Squier was known for being a perfectionist and short-tempered at producers sometimes.
 He ended his partnership with Mack after disagreements between the two escalated because of artistic differences.
-Despite the problems, Squier's third album Emotions In Motion was released in 1982 and became very successful, although in the long run, it didn't catch its predecessor in sales.
-Nevertheless, the album hit No. 5 in both US and Canada, sold approximately 3 million copies, and spawned the successful radio and video hits "Emotions in Motion" and "Everybody Wants You".
+Despite the problems, Squier's third album Emotions In Motion was released in 1982 and became very successful, although in the long run, it did not catch its predecessor in sales.
+Nevertheless, the album hit No. 5 in both US and Canada, sold approximately three million copies, and spawned the successful radio and video hits "Emotions in Motion" and "Everybody Wants You".
 The latter is notable for being Squier's first No. 1 on the Mainstream Rock chart and holding the place for six weeks straight, more than any other number one in 1982.
 During the tour for Emotions in Motion, Squier and his band served as openers for the North American leg of Queen's 1982 Hot Space Tour and later, he finally became a headliner act for the first time.
 British newcomer Def Leppard supported him and he helped the band break through in the US, in conjunction with the release of their breakthrough album Pyromania.